General circulation model: Structure

+General Circulation Models (GCMs) discretise the equations for fluid motion and energy transfer and integrate these over time.
+Unlike simpler models, GCMs divide the atmosphere and/or oceans into grids of discrete "cells", which represent computational units.
+Unlike simpler models which make mixing assumptions, processes internal to a cell—such as convection—that occur on scales too small to be resolved directly are parameterised at the cell level, while other functions govern the interface between cells.

 Three-dimensional (more properly four-dimensional) GCMs apply discrete equations for fluid motion and integrate these forward in time.
 They contain parameterisations for processes such as convection that occur on scales too small to be resolved directly.

 A simple general circulation model (SGCM) consists of a dynamic core that relates properties such as temperature to others such as pressure and velocity.
 Examples are programs that solve the primitive equations, given energy input and energy dissipation in the form of scale-dependent friction, so that atmospheric waves with the highest wavenumbers are most attenuated.
 Such models may be used to study atmospheric processes, but are not suitable for climate projections.

 Atmospheric GCMs (AGCMs) model the atmosphere (and typically contain a land-surface model as well) using imposed sea surface temperatures (SSTs).
 They may include atmospheric chemistry.

-AGCMs consist of a dynamical core which integrates the equations of fluid motion, typically for:
+AGCMs consist of a dynamical core that integrates the equations of fluid motion, typically for: